 ICE Deportation is on the Rise in Georgia

 The Trump Administration’s immigration enforcement program has called for Georgia county sheriff offices, the Georgia Department of Corrections, and the U.S. Immigration and Customs Enforcement Department (“ICE”) to partner and enforce the agreement through section 287(g) of the Immigration and Nationality Act enacted in 1996.
-Under this section of the Immigration and Nationality Act, local officials can be deputized to help immigration and customs enforcement agents investigate, apprehend, and detain individuals identified for deportation.
+Under this section of the Immigration and Nationality Act, local officials can be deputized to help immigration and customs enforcement agents or deportation officers investigate, apprehend, and detain individuals identified for deportation.

-Currently, there is an aggressive push for immigration enforcement in the State of Georgia.
+Currently, there is an aggressive push for immigration enforcement for national security in the State of Georgia.
 The Georgia counties of Cobb, Gwinnett, Hall, Lumpkin, Bartow, Floyd, and Whitfield all actively participate in the 287(g) immigration program signed in 2018.
 In 2017, ICE reportedly deported over 12,571 people from the Atlanta area.
 These numbers were higher than the previous fiscal year of 5,770 deportations.
-Once detained, undocumented persons are more likely to be deported and less likely to receive bond.
+Once detained, undocumented persons are more likely to be deported and less likely to receive bonds.
 Posting bond is carried out by ICE or the Atlanta area and the Stewart Detention Center immigration judges.

 There are four major Immigration Detention centers in Georgia in four cities: